AeroWrench181/AeroWrench181/README.md

 📫 How to reach me: [Send me an email](mailto:128669862+AeroWrench181@users.noreply.github.com)

-🧠 What I’m Currently Working On
+🧠 I’m Currently Working On
   ✈️ Wing compliant mechanisms
   🧮 Physics + motion simulations in Python and MATLAB 🤖 Arduino/ESP32 control systems for aerospace prototypes